ergo-services/ergo/README.md

 *Ergo Framework* has embedded EPMD implementation in order to run your node without external epmd process needs.
 By default it works as a client with erlang' epmd daemon or others ergo's nodes either.

-The one thing that makes embedded EPMD different is behavior of handling connection hangs - if ergo' node is running as a epmd client and lost connection it tries to run its own embedded EPMD service or to restore lost connection.
+The one thing that makes embedded EPMD different is behavior of handling connection hangs - if ergo' node is running as a epmd client and lost connection it tries to run its own embedded EPMD service or tries to restore lost connection.

 As an extra option we provide EPMD service as a standalone application.
 There is a simple drop-in replacement of the original Erlang' epmd daemon.